d-iii-s/msim/doc/reference/devices.rst

     :widths: auto

     "+0",4,"DMA buffer address (lower 32 bits)",read,"
-    Get the current physical address of the DMA buffer (lower 32 bits) "
+    Get the current physical address inside the DMA buffer (lower 32 bits).

+    This register is updated by the device during the operation and points at the position where the hardware is currently reading/writing the data from/to the disk.
+    Therefore, reading the register is practical only for debugging.
+    "
     ,,,write,"
     Set the physical address of the DMA buffer (lower 32 bits).